Fortified Roof Cost Houston 2026

 Harris County is split.
 Only the eastern portion of Harris County--generally the areas along Galveston Bay, Morgan's Point, Shoreacres, La Porte, and parts of Seabrook--falls inside the TWIA-designated catastrophe area.
 The city of Houston proper--downtown, Montrose, Heights, West University, Memorial, Bellaire, most of the Inner Loop--is not in TWIA territory.
 Those homeowners buy wind coverage through their standard homeowners policy.

-If you live in Clear Lake, Seabrook, or other bay-adjacent neighborhoods, check your address against the TWIA coverage map at the Texas Department of Insurance.
-If the map doesn't show your property, you're on a standard carrier and the Fortified math above applies.
+If you live in Clear Lake, Seabrook, or other bay-adjacent neighborhoods, check your address against the TWIA/TDI coverage resources.
+If your property is not in the TWIA context, focus on standard carrier documentation instead.

 If You Are TWIA-Eligible

-One nuance: homeowners near the coast usually carry both a TWIA windstorm policy and a separate homeowners policy for fire, liability, and theft.
-The Fortified designation can reduce premiums on both--so don't forget to provide the certificate to both carriers.
+One nuance: homeowners near the coast may carry both a TWIA windstorm policy and a separate homeowners policy for fire, liability, and theft.
+Provide documentation to each carrier, but let each carrier confirm whether a credit applies.

 -- Hunter Lapeyre, GAF Certified Contractor